TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/104-Module_1-Lecture 4-How do we record images of the earth's surface.md

 ---
-title: Module 1 Lecture 4
+title: Module 1 Lecture 4 - How do we record images of the earth's surface?
 teaching:
 exercises:
 questions: